hannanhazari/sovereign/CONTRIBUTING.md

 Use good commit practices to document your changes.
 Don't assume the developer reviewing your commits has access to GitHub.
 The developer could be a future maintainer in a different environment.
 Similarly, as you address feedback on the pull request, do not assume the reviewer has access to GitHub.

 When you issue a pull request, please specify what distribution you used for testing (if any).
-Code that is committed to the master branch should work with both Debian 7 and Ubuntu 14.04 LTS.
-Support for Debian 8 is coming.
+Code that is committed to the master branch should work with both Debian 10.2 and Ubuntu 18.04.4 (LTS).
+Support for Debian 11 and Ubuntu 19.10 is coming.